 If you are a 4K TV owner, you were probably as excited as we were when the above trailer was first released.
-It unveiled a brand new and upgraded PS4 ready to tackle the challenges imposed by the ever-growing 4K display market.
+It unraveled a brand new and upgraded PS4 ready to cope with the challenges imposed by the ever-growing 4K display market.

 But Sony is known for releasing a lot of optional (yet convenient and useful) accessories to go with their consoles, and the PS4 Pro was no exception.
 Indeed, some were released exclusively for the Pro while some others are compatible with other versions of the PS4, or even PS3.